 - What problem the product is solving and how

 - Have Call-to-Action buttons at the right positions.

 - Generally, don’t leave out any detail, even if it is a small business.

 Each page’s content should match the main subject of the web page, don’t have too much-unrelated issues on the same page.
 Be organized.
 Optimized content is important in order to increase ranking in search engines.
 Don’t write irrelevant information that can irritate the website visitor, for example; It is an online food store, let the content on the website be fully about food.

 - Knowing where visitors to your website come from

-- The page most visited (what attracts the visitors most) this will show the page that is ranked high by the search engines.
+- The page most visited (what attracts the visitors most) will show the page that is ranked high by the search engines.